Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 Why is Chrome always running in the background?

-There are certain apps and extensions that require Chrome to run in the background for their effective functioning.
+Some apps and extensions require Chrome to run in the background for effective functioning.
 These include email notifications or chat apps.

 Here’s how you can disable that:

 - Launch Chrome, click on the ellipsis near the top-right, and select Settings from the flyout menu.

 - Select the System tab from the navigation pane on the left.

 - Now, turn off the toggle for Continue running background apps when Chrome is closed.